 In Texas, the courts will not grant a divorce until at least sixty days have passed since the petition was filed.
 During that time, the parties can retain a Dallas uncontested divorce attorney to assist them in drafting and signing an Agreed Decree of Divorce, which sets forth the terms of the dissolution of the marriage.
 After the sixty-day period ends, the court will schedule a hearing to finalize the divorce, during which the court will review the filed documents and may ask questions to ensure the parties agree on all of the terms of the divorce.
 At the conclusion of the hearing, the judge will sign the Agreed Decree of Divorce, at which point the divorce will become final.Confer with a Trusted Lawyer in Dallas

 While ending a marriage takes certain legal actions, it does not always require a lengthy and complicated process.
 If you and your spouse agree to divorce and you meet other requirements, you may be able to obtain an uncontested divorce and should speak to an attorney.
 The lawyers of McClure Law Group are proficient at helping people seeking a dissolution of their marriage choose the most appropriate manner to proceed, and we can advise you of your options and aid you in seeking a prompt resolution.
-Our primary office is located in Dallas, and we are available for consultations at our Collin County office in Plano as well.
 We regularly assist people with uncontested divorces in Dallas, Richardson, Garland, Rockwall, Fort Worth, McKinney, Irving, and Frisco.
 We also frequently represent people in family law matters in cities throughout Dallas, Rockwall, Grayson, Collin, Denton, and Tarrant Counties.
 You can reach us through our form online or at 214.692.8200 to set up a meeting with an uncontested divorce lawyer in Dallas.